Author: Michael Knyszek

 Let be the actual peak live heap size at the end of a GC cycle (as opposed to , which is only a target).
 Let be the GC CPU utilization over cycle and be the target utilization.
 Altogether,

 Now that we have a way to measure , we could use this value directly as our prediction.
 But I fear that using it directly has the potential to introduce a significant amount of noise, so smoothing over transient changes to this value is desirable.
 To do so, I propose using this measurement as the set-point for a proportional-integral (PI) controller.
+This means that the PI controller is always chasing whatever value was measured for each GC cycle.
+In a steady-state with only small changes, this means the PI controller acts as a smoothing function.

 The advantage of a PI controller over a proportional controller is that it guarantees that steady-state error will be driven to zero.
 Note that the current GC pacer has issues with offset error.
 It may also find the wrong point on the isocline of GC CPU utilization and peak heap size because the error term can go to zero even if both targets are missed.
 The disadvantage of a PI controller, however, is that it oscillates and may overshoot significantly on its way to reaching a steady value.
 This disadvantage could be mitigated by overdamping the controller, but I propose we tune it using the tried-and-tested standard Ziegler-Nichols method.
 In simulations (see the simulations section) this tuning tends to work well.
 It's worth noting that PI (more generally, PID controllers) have a lot of years of research and use behind them, and this design lets us take advantage of that and tune the pacer further if need be.